Frankkkkk/opentsdb-auth-proxy/README.md

 To be implemented; but don't do it.

+## Environment variables

+The following env variables are supported:

+- `CONFIG_FILE` : the location of the config file
+- `OPENTSDB_URL` (in this case, don't set it in the config file)

 ## Notes about exposing OpenTSDB

 Currently, OpenTSDB does not support authentication.
 If you run opentsdb in a k8s